alexef/bc-oauth/readme.txt

 3. Plugin with the bettercodes.org Plugin activated

 == Changelog ==

+= 0.2 =
+* Bugfixing release, Thanks to alexef and Veraxus for debugging and reporting. http://wordpress.org/support/topic/plugin-bc-oauth-bc-auth-blank-page?replies=8
+* Making the Plugin compatible to Wordpress 3.1
+* Changing filename to naming convention
+* Changed init action from wp_ajax to init

 = 0.1 =
 * First Unstable-Version of the Plugin (for testing only)